th0ma7/synology/README.md

 4. Starts TVH (service name `pkgctl-tvheadend`)

 ## Modules
 The script uses `insmod` to load|unload the modules into the appropriate order.
-The `MODULES` parameter in the script can be adapted to be used for other DVB than the Hauppauge WinTV 955D.
+The `MODULES` parameter in the script can be adapted as needed for other DVB dongles than the Hauppauge WinTV 955D.

 |Order | Module               | `rmmod`           |
 |:----:|:--------------------:|:-----------------:|